sfuxy2283/serverless-timer-client/README.md

 * [AWS sdk](https://github.com/aws/aws-sdk-js)
 * [npm](https://npm.community/)

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 * Hat tip to anyone whose code was used
 * Inspiration
 * etc

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-1. deploy to hosting service (How deploy static homepage on the AWS S3)

 # How the application works
 ## Components structure